 Kosambari, as this grated carrot salad recipe is called in some parts of India, finds its place, most often, in the food offerings made to deities during festivals and celebrations.

-It is a crunchy, no-cook salad made with soaked mung lentils, grated coconut, juicy carrots, fresh coriander, lime juice and simple pantry spices.
-It is sweet, tangy and spicy all at once!
-This salad comes together without much effort and just as this carrots and chia salad recipe tastes great cold or at room temperature.
+It is a crunchy, no-cook salad made with soaked mung lentils, grated coconut, juicy carrots, fresh coriander, lime juice, and simple pantry spices.
+It is sweet, tangy, and spicy all at once!
+This salad comes together without much effort and just as this raw carrot salad tastes great cold or at room temperature.

 Love salads?
 Me too!
 What is your favourite salad?
 Do let me know in the comments below.
 I would love to hear from you.